Skip trailing silence in MIDI files

 Please attach an example file.
 Does the file play correctly (tempo changes handled correctly and all that), and only the length shown in the playlist is wrong?

 #2 Updated by mark ma about 2 years ago

 file plays fine. tempo is fine. just length is 10 min, and song is 2 min long on the same machine using qmmp, on a Win machine using Win Media Player or Winamp etc..

-#4 Updated by John Lindgren almost 2 years ago
+#4 Updated by John Lindgren about 2 years ago

 Rosegarden has this to say:

 I'm no MIDI expert, so I wonder what the technical difference between the "formal duration" and "playing duration" is.